nsrau/azure-docs.it-it/articles/active-directory/active-directory-app-gallery-listing.md

 <properties
-   pageTitle="Inserimento dell'applicazione nella raccolta di applicazioni Azure Active Directory" description="Come elencare un'applicazione che supporta l'accesso Single Sign-On nella raccolta di Azure Active Directory | Microsoft Azure" services="active-directory" documentationCenter="dev-center-name" authors="msmbaldwin" manager="mbaldwin" editor=""/>
+   pageTitle="Listing your application in the Azure Active Directory application gallery" description="How to list an application that supports single sign-on in the Azure Active Directory gallery | Microsoft Azure" services="active-directory" documentationCenter="dev-center-name" authors="bryanla" manager="mbaldwin" editor=""/>

 <tags
    ms.service="active-directory"